botanical/til/ruby_attr_reader.md

 ```

-`attr_reader` is useful because it takes away the need to write many getter methods if you have more variables.
+`attr_reader` can replace a bunch of getter methods in just one line!

 So, with `attr_reader` this is the new code: